 Tile sizes always vary slightly.
 Here’s an explanation why.

-Porcelain tiles are a slightly different story.
-The manufacture of porcelain tiles starts out with a combination of various materials in dust that are pressed into a mold under high pressure then fired in kilns.
-The finished product is a tile in the shape of the mould.
-Porcelain tiles are often sold straight from the mold and have a slightly angled edge, the same shape as the mould - known as a natural edge or moulded edge.
-The tolerance to European standards on these kinds of tiles is up to 3mm.
-They don’t normally vary this much but these are the tolerances that are quoted.
-As such, a joint width of 3-5mm is recommended for natural edged porcelain.
+The manufacture of porcelain tiles starts out with a combination of various materials in granular form that are pressed into a mold under high pressure then fired in kilns.
+The finished product is a tile in the shape of the mould which, like a batch of baked cakes, may not be perfectly the same.
+Porcelain tiles sold straight from the mold have a slightly angled edge - known as a ‘natural’ or ‘moulded’ edge.
+The tolerance to European standards on this finish of tiles is up to 3mm.
+They don’t normally vary this much but these are the tolerances that are deemed acceptable.
+It follows that a joint width of 3-5mm is recommended for natural edged porcelain tiles.

-Porcelain also comes rectified like natural stone.
-This is where the tiles are processed through machines that trim the edges off the tiles leaving a sharp, square rectified edge.
+Porcelain tiles can also come with a ‘rectified’ edge.
+This is where the tiles taken from the mold are processed through machines that trim the edges of the tiles leaving a sharp, square rectified edge.
 The tolerance on the machines cutting these edges is very small indeed, making each tile practically the exact same size as the next one.
-As with rectified natural stone tiles, there is always a tolerance but that should be more like 0.2mm.
-Even with rectified porcelain tiles, it’s not recommended to install these with less than a 2mm grout joint as discussed above.
+As with ‘natural’ edge tiles, there is always a tolerance but a minimal 0.5mm.
+This rectifying process enables installation with a minimal 2mm grout line, giving a sharp finish to the project.

 As a manufactured product you can expect porcelain tiles to always be the same thickness however, overall dimensions may differ from published sizes and from batch to batch as detailed above.
 Also, in the construction and engineering industries the term nominal size has been adopted to describe a manufactured products approximate size.
 For example, in the tiling trade you’ll read or hear sizes of 600x600 to describe a medium sized square tile, when in fact the size could be 595mm x 595mm due to variation in manufacturers machinery, processes, and materials used.